-A. Would the project conflict with a program, plan, ordinance, or policy addressing the circulation system, including transit, roadway, bicycle, and pedestrian facilities? • Less than Significant Impact.
+A. Would the project conflict with a program, plan, ordinance, or policy addressing the circulation system, including transit, roadway, bicycle, and pedestrian facilities? ● Less than Significant Impact.

-Access to the proposed development would be provided by a new 30-foot wide driveway to the south side of Rancho Road and a 35-foot wide driveway to the future Otter Avenue.
-Internal site access would be provided by an internal, 30-foot wide, drive aisle.57 A total of 169 parking spaces would be provided.
-Of this total, 36 spaces would be EV capable stalls and 12 stalls would be ADA stalls.58 Parking areas would be located at the northwest and northeast corners and the central south of the building. one truck loading dock would be located along the west side of all four buildings.
+Access to the proposed development would be provided by two new 26 foot wide driveway connections located on the southern corners of the site.
+Both driveways connect with the north side of Cactus Road.
+Internal site access to the individual buildings would be provided by an internal, 26-foot wide, drive aisle.
+58 A total of 100 parking spaces would be provided.
+Of this total, 91 spaces would be standard size stalls and 9 stalls would be ADA stalls.
+59 Truck loading areas would be located at the north corners and the south of the building.
 According to "Trip Generation, 11th Edition", published by the Institute of Transportation Engineers (ITE), a marijuana cultivation and processing facility is a free-standing facility where marijuana is propagated, planted, grown, harvested, dried, cured, graded, labeled, tagged for tracking or trimmed.
 The applicable trip generation rates for the proposed cannabis facility are provided in Table 7.